|Site Map | Bulletin Home | Temple University|

 To see a copy of the latest fee schedule, click here: www.temple.edu/bursar/about/tuitionrates.htm.

 Please note that Tuition and Fees are subject to change by action of the university's Board of Trustees.

 Description of Special Charges and Fees

-$25.00 for standard on-line application for admission, $50.00 for paper application for admission, or $5.00 for students applying for readmission.
+$40.00 for online or paper application for admission, $5.00 for students applying for readmission.

 A one-time $70.00 charge is assessed of all first-year students who are degree-seeking candidates.
 This fee includes the student orientation program.